inclavare-containers/rbi/confidential-component/confidential-data-hub/README.md

 sudo sh run.sh
 ```

 If  build process is successful, the binary CDH file ` confidential-data-hub` is in the current directory, then bash `./confidential-data-hub` to run it.
+If you want to check the reproducibility, use `sha256sum` to get the hash value as `c71085552ba263d72286d5f35465177192a5fd5b452b11ff89307e80094f7f19`.